PorridgeSwim/Linux-scheduler/README.txt

 -You Zhou yz3883, Aoxue Wei aw3389, Panyu Gao pg2676
--HW6 part3
+-HW6 part4

--We used the same tests as part1.
+-We ran some tests to compare.
 The result is included in written_answers.txt